microsoft/terraform-provider-azuredevops/website/docs/r/workitemtrackingprocess_group.html.markdown

 In addition to the Arguments listed above - the following Attributes are exported:

 * `id` - The ID of the group.

+The `control` block exports:

+* `order` - Order in which the control appears in the group.
+Determined by the position in the control list.

+* `control_type` - Type of the control (e.g., HtmlFieldControl, FieldControl).

+* `inherited` - A value indicating whether this control has been inherited from a parent layout.

+* `overridden` - A value indicating whether this control has been overridden by a child layout.

 ## Relevant Links